SchulzLab/AMIAtlas/SupplementaryFigure3/README.md

 ### Overlap of differentially expressed genes

-Prerequisites

-Packages

-Data

 maSigPro is used to find the significant genes at each time point over Day 0.
 This script generates an R datastructure (.rds) that stores the masigpro results.
+A tab seperated file with the significant genes is generated in the currene directory.

+### Prerequisites

+#### Packages

+`maSigPro`

+#### Data

+(i) tab seperated normalied expression files
+(ii) rds of the masigpro run, generated in the current directory.

 >`Rscript run_masigpro_CM.R`